 It’s a waiver of Elizabeth (Dale) Rogers’ rights under Common Law.
 It’s not a “rule-out” clause to protect Maj.
 Edward Dale’s executors against any litigation.
 If he had died without a will, by law his widow, Diana (Skipwith) Dale, would have been entitled to outright ownership of one fourth of her husband’s personal property, whether she was the mother of any or all of his children.
-Nor is it a hedge against Edward Dale’s will being set aside due to no one qualifying as an executor: this occurred in cases where the estate was in debt and no one wanted to be executor.
-The court appointed administrator was enjoined to follow the will as closely as possible—it wasn’t a situation in which the testator’s wishes were ignored and the estate became an intestate estate.
+And it’s not a hedge against Edward Dale’s will being set aside due to no one qualifying as an executor: this occurred in cases where the estate was in debt and no one wanted to be executor.
+In those cases, the court appointed an administrator who was enjoined to follow the will as closely as possible—the estate didn’t become an intestate estate.

-It’s a common misconception to think of those who are mentioned in a will as “heirs.”
-They aren’t “heirs.”
-They’re “legatees” or “devisees.” ”Legatees” and “devisees” are different legal concepts from “heirs.” ”Legatees” and “devisees” are created by the testator.
+Those mentioned in a will aren’t “heirs.”
+They’re “legatees” or “devisees.”
+“Legatees” and “devisees” are different legal concepts from “heirs.”
+“Legatees” and “devisees” are created by the testator.
 The law did not specify who the “legatees” and “devisees” had to be.
 To be an “heir” under Common Law is completely different from being a “legatee” or “devisee” under a will.
 To be an “heir” is to have a legal right to inherit under an intestate estate, which was governed by Common Law.
-People did not have a right under Common Law to inherit under a will.
+There was no right under Common Law to inherit under a will.
 The point of the probate reforms instituted during the reign of King Henry VIII was to permit testators to leave their property to whomever they pleased.

 A claim is: To make a demand for money, property, or for enforcement of a right provided by law.
 This clause is a form of “estoppel,” which terminates a claim (like a quit-claim deed).
 It “stops” the claim.
 Evidently acceptance of any amount of money was as if the payout had been received, and the claim did not rollover to another claimant.

 Until recently, I’d never seen another will with a clause like this, but I found it in the will of Elizabeth (Elliott) Dale proved in London on 8 Feb 1632/3.
 It was for a claim against the intestate estate of her son Richard.
-It proves that wills in the 17th century could serve multiple purposes.
-And I realized that the term “whatsoever” in the Elizabeth Rogers clause in Edward Dale’s will doesn’t refer to property at all, but rather to Elizabeth Rogers’ rights under Common Law.
+It proves that 17th century wills could serve multiple purposes, and it shows that the term “whatsoever” in Edward Dale’s will doesn’t refer to property at all, but to Elizabeth Rogers’ rights under Common Law.
 There was no right under Common Law to be a legatee or devisee under a will, but anyone could be a legatee or devisee.

-But why use the term “whatsoever”?
-It would have had a definite meaning to people at the time, but it’s not something a modern person unfamiliar with the legal history of England would understand: as Elizabeth (Elliott) Dale’s will below makes clear, the Common Law in England wasn’t exactly the same everywhere in the country (just as there are variations in the law from state to state in the United States).
-The differences weren’t huge, but the Common Law did vary somewhat depending upon where you were.
-England is an ancient country, and some variations in legal customs had developed in its various sections over the centuries.
+The the term “whatsoever” would have had a definite meaning to people at the time, but it’s not something a modern person unfamiliar with the legal history of England would understand: as Elizabeth (Elliott) Dale’s will below makes clear, the Common Law in England wasn’t exactly the same everywhere in the country (just as there are variations in the law from state to state in the United States).
+England is an ancient country, and some variations in legal customs had developed in its sections over the centuries.
 So the term “whatsoever” means “in any Common Law jurisdiction.”
 Virginia was the most “English” of the colonies, and Virginians attempted to follow Common Law, but they made significant changes to it as were deemed necessary.
 When you read a reference to Common Law in a book on colonial Virginia law, you need to be aware that Common Law was organic and could vary.

 This passage in the will of Elizabeth (Elliott) Dale is on the second page, lines 9–12: “I give and bequeath unto James Rudarde and Mary his wife the full some of five hundred pounds of currant money of England in full payment and satisfaccon of all claymes, somes of money part and portion which they or either of them shall or may clayme to part or out of the estate of Richard Dale my late deceased sonne either by the customs of London or otherwise.”

-By “the customs of London or otherwise” Elizabeth (Elliott) Dale meant “the Common Law.”
-It has the same meaning as “whatsoever” in Edward Dale’s will.
+By “the customs of London or otherwise” has the same meaning as “whatsoever” in Edward Dale’s will.